Alpine Science Institute

 In the foothills of the Wind River Mountains, just outside of Sinks Canyon State Park is the Alpine Science Institute.
 The ASI is a multi-use educational and recreational center designed for sustainably-minded students who want to get outside and explore!

 The ASI serves as a model for environmental stewardship featuring solar-paneled buildings, a recycling program, and a composting facility.
-Students can try their hand at sustainable agriculture practices in our high tunnel hoop house, gardens, chicken coop, and historic apple orchard.
-It's a living, learning field school for Outdoor Education, Anthropology, Outdoor Recreation, Environmental Science, and Expedition Science students.
+It's a living, learning field school for Outdoor Education, Anthropology, Outdoor Recreation, Environmental Science, Expedition Science students, and small farm training.
 Open to the community, the ASI grounds feature hiking and mountain biking trails in addition to classroom facilities and student housing.

 ASI partners with institutions across the nation and beyond to provide additional opportunities for students as far away as the Alps and Andes.
 Other study environments include Gannett Peak, Grand Teton National Park, and Wyoming’s Wind River Range.